Parsa-Rajabi/cmpt-276/docs/content/teaching-team.md

 | Sha Hu; TA               | sh-a         | TBA    | hushah [at] sfu [dot] ca         | TBD         | TBA
 | Shubham Bhatia; TA       | sh-ub-ham    | TBA    | shubham_bhatia [at] sfu [dot] ca | TBD         | TBA

 This term we will be using a [Slack](https://cmpt276-fall2023.slack.com) for all class discussions, including assignment clarifications!
 Please join the Slack workspace using your SFU email address.
-If you have not received an invitation to the workspace, please email the instructor with the following email header: `[CMPT 276 - Slack Invitation]`.
+If you have not received an invitation to the workspace, please email the instructor with the following email header: _[CMPT 276 - Slack Invitation]_.

 When sending emails, do the following:

 - Use your SFU email
 - In the subject line, begin with "CMPT 276:" and then the topic of your message.
-For example, CMPT 276 D100: Missed Assignment 1.
+For example, CMPT 276: Missed Assignment 1.
 - In the body of your message, include:
     - Your full name
     - Your SFU ID (typically your last name or initials with some numbers at the back)